 One of the earliest intuitive abilities I recognized in myself was the ability to interact with the dead.
 As a child I was terrified of them.
 They woke me from sleep, made noises in my room, touched me, gave me visions.
 Nothing in my belief system had taught me how to communicate with them well, of the graphic ways in which they can communicate, or even about what death is.
 As an adolescent I realized not all spirits I saw were products of a completed life in form.
 Some were spirits of trees, living animals, or beings that have never been in form, though nonetheless influenced the lives of those of us in form.
 In forty years of communing with the world in this way, several universal messages have been conveyed.
 The unifying concept in these messages is that what happens in consciousness stays in consciousness, and I distilled them to six general observations:

 - How we live now is the state of the afterlife.
 While the body ceases to be, the mind and soul carry on.
 The state of our consciousness in life is the state of our consciousness in death.
 If we foster worry and anxiety now, that’s our mode of operation after.
+What we don’t reconcile in life follows us into death.
 By focusing on negative or hurtful aspects of life, we stew in them in death, causing consciousness to stagnate.
 If we are mindful and live in the present in life, in death we continue to broaden consciousness, further opportunity to make choices to support that awareness.

 - What we don’t heal in life stays with us in death.
 Thoughts, habits, or beliefs that don’t support us or undermine us, such as lying, using others to further ourselves, or denying our true natures do not magickally vanish when we leave form.
 For this reason, when we seek to release harmful dynamics from our lives, we are also assuring peace in death.
 We assure ongoing tranquility.